-Program in Engineering Physics
+Engineering Physics

-Program Information
+Program Offerings

-Interdisciplinary areas in physical sciences in engineering such as energy, environment, materials, microelectronics, astronautics, and photonics promise to become increasingly relevant in the 21st century.
+Interdisciplinary areas in physical sciences in engineering such as energy, environment, materials, microelectronics, astronautics and photonics promise to become increasingly relevant in the 21st century.
 The Program in Engineering Physics, which provides students with a fundamental knowledge of physics, together with problem-solving skills and an understanding of engineering, is designed to address the needs of students seeking innovative careers in today's technological age.
 In addition, it allows students to keep their options open between physical sciences and engineering.
-Following completion of the engineering physics program, students typically enter careers in engineering, applied science, or applied physics through research, teaching, or entrepreneurial engineering.
-Past graduates have also pursued other careers as diverse as medicine, business, and law.
+Following completion of the engineering physics program, students typically enter careers in engineering, applied science or applied physics through research, teaching or entrepreneurial engineering.
+Past graduates have also pursued other careers as diverse as medicine, business and law.

 Admission to the Program